QLA-ML-DS/Git-Github-Tuorial/README.md

 ...
 ```

-You can also check what Git thinks a specific keyâs value is by typing `git config <key>`:
+You can also check what Git thinks a specific key's value is by typing `git config <key>`:

 ```bash
 $ git config user.name